About the scheme

 - Accredited Professional – Building level 4 - $1,000,000

 The onus is on each individual accredited professional to assess their own circumstances and ensure that their level of PII cover is adequate taking into account the nature and amount of work undertaken or you may be liable for claims above the level of your insurance cover.

 Recognition of equivalent schemes

 Under the Accredited Professionals Scheme Regulations, those practitioners who are registered and certified with a professional body under a recognised equivalent scheme may receive automatic accreditation under the new Scheme at a reduced fee.
 They must still apply for accreditation but their existing certification may be taken as evidence that they meet the requirements of the accreditation class in which they wish to operate.

 There will be several classes of accreditation available under the Scheme and each will require a different level of qualification, skill and experience.
 The accreditation classes are not dissimilar to the accreditation levels identified by the Planning Institute of Australia, the Australian Institute of Building Surveyors, the Royal Institute of Chartered Surveyors and the Surveying and Spatial Sciences Institute

 Planning professionals and surveys

 There are four classes of planning accreditation available as well as a class for surveyors under the Scheme.
-Each class requires different qualifications and experience, and each level is able to assess different types of proposals.
+Each class requires different qualifications, skills and experience, and each level is able to assess different types of proposals.